Contraception and Sexual Health

 We know that it can be difficult to tell when your child is seriously ill.
 We are always happy to see sick children at short notice or to discuss their illness on the telephone with you.

-Every Wednesday in Tavistock between 1.30pm and 3.30pm there are dedicated immunisation appointments with our nurses.
-Appointments can be booked at reception or by calling 01822 612247
+There are dedicated immunisation appointments with our nurses throughout the week.
+Appointments can be booked at reception or by calling 01822 612247.

 If you feel that you would like a chaperone present during your consultation, please feel free to bring someone with you or ask one of us in the Surgery.